How To Create a Good SaaS Buyer Persona

 Once you’ve completed the research stage and analyzed the data, it’s time to get cloning.
 You’ll probably have a few rough persona versions to work with based on the different users you researched.
 Start by identifying your most engaged users and look for patterns and similarities between them.

-By partnering with PayPro Global, we can ascertain each step these customers took in the buying process and the specific resources that helped them make their decision.
-This will give you clear insight into why the solution your product offers was right for them.
+By partnering with PayPro Global, we can ascertain each step these customers took in the buying process and the specific resources that helped them decide.
+This will give you clear insight into why your product's solution was right for them.

 Step 3: Assess Your Persona’s Price Sensitivity